Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 zpg,Y	zeropage, Y-indexed
 ```

+# 6502 legal opcodes

 And here you see all *legal* instructions of the 6502 (table chart courtesy of the excellent website [masswerk](https://www.masswerk.at/6502/6502_instruction_set.html)).
 There are _illegal opcodes_ as well, those fill in the blank spots in the chart.
-Some of them can be used for some special tricks, others just crash the program.
+Some of them can be used for special tricks, others would just crash the program.

 |  |‐0|‐1|‐2|‐3|‐4|‐5|-6|‐7|‐8|‐9|‐A|‐B|‐C|‐D|‐E|‐F|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|